Oakwood High School (Ohio)

 Oakwood High School (OHS) is a public secondary school in Oakwood, Montgomery County, Ohio.
 As of the 2023–2024 school year, there are around 700 students.
 The school mascot is the Lumberjack.

 Oakwood was named A National Blue Ribbon School by the U.S. Department of Education in 1990–91 and 2007.
 In the 2021–22 school year, Oakwood was ranked second in the state on the Ohio Department of Education's High School Performance Index.

-After the previous principal, Dr. Paul Waller, resigned, it was announced that former OHS teacher Matthew Salyer (referred to by students as "The Baron") would become the School's principal starting in August 2024.

 Clubs and activities

 Speech and Debate

 The school's speech and debate program has existed for nearly a century.
 It has competed in the National Forensics League National Championship Tournament over sixty times.
 The team offers competition in seven oratory and interp events, and Public forum, Lincoln Douglas, and Congressional debate.
 They won the Statewide competition in the 2024-2025 season.

 Academic Decathlon

 The Oakwood Academic Decathlon team is part of the Academic Decathlon of Ohio and has won the state championship each year between 2011 and 2023.
 The team has also won the Division III National Championship in 2012–17, 2019, 2021–23 and won the Division II National Championship in 2018.
 The Oakwood Academic Decathlon set the highest score record for any Division III school in 2016.
 Oakwood is notable for having the only four competitors in Ohio to break 9000 points at a competition.